kubevirt/kubevirt-ansible/roles/network-multus/README.md

 # Network Multus cni plugin

-This role deploys the network attachment CRD multus daemonset, cni plugins and a L2 plugin.
+This role deploys the network attachment CRD multus daemonset and additional network CNI plugins.

 ### Kubernetes Usage
 For a kubernetes cluster if you are using a network plugin different than flannel you need to edit the `kubernetes_cni_config` variable